The Ultimate Beginner's Guide to Terrariums (Simple Tips + Projects to Try)

 It's named after Nathaniel Bagshaw Ward – the man who discovered a method for transporting plants across the high seas.

-Previously, budding botanists had struggled to transport their exotic finds across long journeys, but Nate-dog found a way.
+Previously, budding botanists had struggled to transport their exotic finds across long journeys, but our Nate-dog found a way.

 The same fundamental principles of the modern terrarium were applied to keep the plants in a harmonious cycle until they reached their new, strange home.